 The frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.

-I do recommend using whole milk for the best taste and texture, but you can use a low fat milk if that’s all you have.
+I do recommend using whole milk for the best taste and texture, but you can use low fat milk if that’s all you have.
 It may just slightly affect the overall texture.

 I used one Gala and one Granny Smith.
 But two Granny Smith would be great.
 Or two Gala apples.
 I also love using Honey crisp as well.